Global Investment Strategy

 What it may mean for investors

-Tracie McMillion is the head of global asset allocation strategy for Wells Fargo Investment Institute (WFII), an organization that provides global manager research and investment strategy advice to Wells Fargo’s Wealth, Brokerage, and Retirement (WBR) division.
+Chris Haverland is a global asset allocation strategist for Wells Fargo Investment Institute (WFII), an organization that provides global manager research and investment strategy advice to Wells Fargo’s Wealth, Brokerage, and Retirement (WBR) division.
 WBR is comprised of Wells Fargo Private Bank, Wells Fargo Advisors, Wells Fargo Institutional Retirement, and Abbot Downing businesses, accounting for more than $1.6 trillion* in assets under administration.

-Tracie earned a Bachelor of Arts in Economics and a Master of Business Administration from the College of William and Mary in Virginia.
-She is a CFA® charterholder and member of the CFA North Carolina Society.
-Ms. McMillion is located in Winston-Salem, North Carolina.
+Mr. Haverland earned a Masters of Business Administration from Elon University and a Bachelor of Science in Business Administration from Appalachian State University.
+He is a CFA® charterholder and is a member of the CFA North Carolina Society.
+Mr. Haverland is located in Winston Salem, North Carolina.

 *As of Sept.
 30, 2014